ntnon/FIND-A-PEP/README.md

 v2.1-2.2
 no front-end updates

+v3.0
-- [ ] css grid
+- [X] css grid for main panels
-- [ ] make website prettier
+- [X] make website prettier

-- [ ] animated loading icon
+v3.1
+- [X] Connected front- and back-end!
-- [ ] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
-And one for viewing errors thrown.
+- [X] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
+And one for viewing errors thrown. - no window for seeing errors.
+- [ ] animated loading icon / loading icon

 # Boot project